maheshacharya/hippo-docker-deployments/kubernetes/openshift/README.md

 # Hippo CMS -- OpenShift Deployment
 Kubetnetes is great, but OpenShift makes Kubernetes even simpler and manageable especially when we talk about managing 100's of pods and services.
+OpenShift enables deployment through web application console, however, we will be using 'oc' commmand to perform deployment process.

 How to install OpenShift Origin on Ubuntu 18.04?
 -----------------------------------------------